FLP13/flickrgallery/README.md

 npm run start

 to run frontend:
-use live server (visual studio plugin) or just open the index.html file with chrome.
+npm run start (or use live server plugin for vs code)

+to run frontend tests:
+start backend and frontend
+npm run test:e2e